KadirYazadzhi/KadirYazadzhi/README.md

 - 💬 Feel free to ask me anything about programming.
 - 📫 How to reach me: kadiryazadzhi@gmail.com
 - 🌐 More information about me can be found on my portfolio: [Portfolio](https://kadiryazadzhi.github.io/portfolio/)
-- 📑 You can explore my completed trainings and acquired knowledge on my website: [Cybersecurity Website](https://kadiryazadzhi.github.io/Cybersecurity-Website/)
+- 📑 You can explore my completed trainings and acquired knowledge on my website: [Blog](https://kadiryazadzhi.github.io/Cybersecurity-Website/)

 ## 🎯 About Me